Blythewood Personal Injury Lawyer

 How Long Does it Take to Win a Personal Injury Lawsuit?

-At The Jeffcoat Firm, we try to get your lawsuit resolved as soon as possible.
+At Jeffcoat Injury and Car Accident Lawyers, we try to get your lawsuit resolved as soon as possible.
 However, there are several things that can prolong the case, including:

 • Delays in investigation and fact gathering